hyaghini/smart_ptr/README.md

 # Smart Pointer Implementation

 ## Introduction
- This document is a summary for the class shared_ptr under

-the new_ptr namespace.
-This class is a custom implementation

-of the shared pointer which is available in C++ Standard Library.
+ This is a basic implementation of smart pointers which is available in C++ Standard Library.
+Two smart pointers including

+shared_ptr and unique_ptr were implemented under the new_ptr namespace.

 ## Configuring CodeCoverage
 Inside the UnitTest build directory